pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.4.1 =
+This minor upgrade fixes a bug in contingency diagram drawing, plus a few other small fixes.

 = 1.4.0 =
 This somewhat-major upgrade adds a new type of graph (correlation map) and makes several process/workflow improvements to the catalysis process.